Ah yes—The Proposal Ghost. We’ve all met them.

 The follow-up email keeps us top of mind, and many leads will see this as an example of how you will make their lives easier and that you understand how busy they are and how crazy their inbox is.

-They need someone who will whip them into shape and get them organised – so not giving up after the first couple of calls and emails will help you stand out.
+They need someone who will whip them into shape and get them organised, so not giving up after the first couple of calls and emails will help you stand out.

-Also, keep in mind that some people will be so embarrassed that they never got back to you in a timely manner, that they will flat-out avoid communicating with you at all.
 Providing reassurance in your emails and voicemails that you understand they are busy and helping them to see that you aren’t taking it personally will help you win them over.

 Be the change you want to see!